motart/ai-bug-triage-agent/README.md

 ```

 Configure your Jira project to send "issue created" webhooks to the `/webhook`
 endpoint of this server.
+The handler accepts `POST` (and optional `GET`) requests
-Only issues of type **Bug** are processed.
-Incoming
+and only processes issues of type **Bug**.
+Incoming payloads are handled
-payloads are handled immediately by the agent.
+immediately by the agent.

 ## Terraform Infrastructure